My passion for good food is no secret.

 This plant looks perfect.
 Beautiful white roots, with plenty of soil visible and no wrapping around inside the pot.
 Gently pull apart the roots at the base, so that they will spread out when planted.

 This next part is hard.
-Taking that beautiful new plant you just brought home, and yanking a bunch of the stems and leaves off seems counterintuitive; plus it’s just hard (for me at least) to destroy any part of a health plant.
-It will be worth it though.
+We’re gonna take that beautiful new plant you we brought home, and start yanking a bunch of the stems and leaves off.
+It seems counterintuitive – plus it’s just hard (for me at least) to destroy any part of a health plant – but I promise, it will be worth it.

 See all those little leaves and stems along the bottom few inches of the plant?
 Just pinch them off.
 It’s okay.
 Honest.